-How to Migrate to Rocky Linux from CentOS, Alma Linux, RHEL, or Oracle Linux¶
+How to Migrate to Rocky Linux from CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux¶

 Prerequisites & Assumptions¶

-- A hardware server or VPS running, well...
-CentOS, Alma Linux, RHEL, or Oracle Linux.
-The current supported version for each of these is 8.4.
+- CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux running well on a hardware server or VPS.
+The current supported version for each of these is 8.7 or 9.1.

 - A working knowledge of the command line.

 - A working knowledge of SSH for remote machines.